ENCCS/intro-machine-learning/content/04-supervised-ML-classification.rst

 ---------------------------------------------

-After preparing the Penguins dataset by handling missing values, encoding categorical variables, and splitting it into features-labels and training-test datasets, the next step is to apply classification algorithms including k-Nearest Neighbors (KNN), Decision Trees, Random Forests, Naive Bayes, and Neural Networks to predict penguin species based on their physical measurements
+After preparing the Penguins dataset by handling missing values, encoding categorical variables, and splitting it into features-labels and training-test datasets, the next step is to apply classification algorithms including k-Nearest Neighbors (KNN), Naive Bayes, Decision Trees, Random Forests, and Neural Networks to predict penguin species based on their physical measurements.
 Each algorithm offers a unique approach to pattern recognition and generalization, and applying them to the same prepared dataset allows for a fair comparison of their predictive performance.

 Below is the generic steps for representative algorithms we will use to training a model for penguins classification:

-- choosing a model class and importing that model ``from sklearn.neighbors import XXXClassifier``
+- choosing a model class and importing that model ``from sklearn.neighbors import XXX``
-- choosing the model hyperparameters by instantiating this class with desired values ``xxx_clf = XXXClassifier(<... hyperparameters ...>)``
+- choosing the model hyperparameters by instantiating this class with desired values ``xxx_model = XXX(<... hyperparameters ...>)``
-- training the model to the preprocessed train data by calling the ``fit()`` method of the model instance ``xxx_clf.fit(X_train_scaled, y_train)``
+- training the model to the preprocessed train data by calling the ``fit()`` method of the model instance ``xxx_model.fit(X_train_scaled, y_train)``
-- making predictions using the trained model on test data ``y_pred_xxx = xxx_clf.predict(X_test_scaled)``
+- making predictions using the trained model on test data ``y_pred_xxx = xxx_model.predict(X_test_scaled)``
 - evaluating model’s performance using available metrics ``score_xxx = accuracy_score(y_test, y_pred_xxx)``
 - (optional) data visualization of confusion matrix and relevant data